Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Local existence

-Since the generalized momentum still needs a precise definition, we shall postpone the proof of its conservation until Section~\ref{conservation}. \end{proof} We prove now Propositions~\ref{convergencia} and \ref{prop-H2} because the arguments involved are very similar to those used in this section.
-For simplicity, for these proofs we suppose that Theorem~\ref{global} is already proved.
+Since the generalized momentum still needs a precise definition, we will postpone the proof of its conservation until Section~\ref{conservation}. \end{proof} We prove now Propositions~\ref{convergencia} and \ref{prop-H2} because the arguments involved are very similar to those used in this section.
+For these proofs we suppose that Theorem~\ref{global} is already proved.